Skip to product information

 Edited by Elaine Cheasley Paterson and Susan Surette

-In addition to critical essays, the book includes a 'conversation' section in which contemporary artists and practitioners discuss challenges and opportunities of 'sloppy craft' in their practice and teaching and an afterword by Glenn Adamson.
+In addition to critical essays, the book includes a 'conversation' section, in which contemporary artists and practitioners discuss the challenges and opportunities of 'sloppy craft' in their practice and teaching, as well as an afterword by Glenn Adamson.